greg-js/arch-wiki-md-repo/wiki/_content/english/Xfce.md

 **Tip:** The [light-locker](https://www.archlinux.org/packages/?name=light-locker) session locker integrates with [xfce4-power-manager](https://www.archlinux.org/packages/?name=xfce4-power-manager).
 If light-locker is installed, a *Security* tab is added to the power manager settings and the existing *Lock screen when system is going for sleep* setting is relocated under the *Security* tab.

+**Note:** The *xflock4* script can also be modified manually as described in the post [[1]](https://bbs.archlinux.org/viewtopic.php?id=189484).
+To avoid having the changes overwritten on upgrades, you might wish to copy *xflock4* to `/usr/local/bin` and make the changes to that copy as this will take precedence over the packaged version in `/usr/bin`.

 #### User switching

 **Note:** For the User Switch action button to work without GDM, a workaround is required: